Room 222: Production

 The program was filmed at 20th Century Fox studios.
 Exterior shots of Los Angeles High School, pre-1971 earthquake, were shown in the opening credits, and some outdoor scenes in the early seasons.

 The show draws some comparisons to a theatrical movie which premiered during the show's first season, Halls of Anger.
 In that movie, a new, black teacher joins a southern California high school; an attractive, sympathetic black female member of staff shows romantic interest; a militant black student is frequently involved in situations; issues of racism and integration are featured.
 The film and television show also share actors (Ta-Tanisha, Helen Kleeb, Rob Reiner).
 However, while Room 222 is a comedy drama, milder in tone, Halls of Anger is purposefully aggressive, using deliberately controversial language and some forceful violence to highlight the real and dangerous potential of unresolved racial conflict.

 Reception

 Room 222s initial episodes garnered weak ratings, and ABC was poised to cancel the program after one season.
 However, the show earned several nominations at the 1970 Emmy Awards, and ABC relented.
 In the spring of 1970, Room 222 won Emmy Awards for Best New Series; Best Supporting Actor (Michael Constantine); and Best Supporting Actress (Karen Valentine).
 The following year, Constantine and Valentine were again nominated in the supporting acting awards category.

-After the shaky first season, Room 222 nevertheless managed to receive respectable ratings during its next three years.
+After the shaky first season, Room 222 received respectable ratings during its next three years.
 Ratings peaked during the 1971–72 season, during which it held a #28 viewership ranking.
 By the start of the 1973–74 season, ratings had fallen drastically, and ABC canceled the show at mid-season.
 After the series ended, the program entered syndication and was rerun on several television stations throughout the United States.